-Deputy Chief Huelsenbeck is currently serving with the Wilmington Fire Department in Wilmington, Delaware.
+Deputy Chief Huelsenbeck retired from the Wilmington Fire Department in Wilmington, Delaware with over 41 years of service.
 He has a bachelor’s degree in fire service management from the University of Maryland.
-He is a 38-year veteran of the career fire service and has been serving as a chief since 1987 as a result of competitive testing.
-He is a USCG licensed Master 100 Gross Tons Near Coastal.
+He is a 41-year veteran of the career fire service and has been served as a chief officer from 1987 to 2014.
+He was a USCG licensed Master 100 Gross Tons Near Coastal.
 He serves as Deputy Chief, Operations for the DE/NJ/PA Maritime Incident Response Team as well as the Board of Directors of TMSA.
 He is a fire service instructor in New Jersey and Delaware and currently part of the NJ Fire Officer training and certication cadre.
 He is also a lead instructor with the Delaware River and Bay Marine Fire Fighting Task Force and with the curriculum development group that designed the marine fire fighting training.
 He has been involved in several major marine fires including the initial incident commander of the M/V Centaurus in 1989, which can be seen in the American Heat video series.
 He is one of the leading professionals in Marine Fire Fighting in the U.S. having trained responders from the United States, Canada and Latin America.
 He is a routine guest speaker on marine fire fighting throughout the country including a 2000 & 2001 presentation of Marine Fire Fighting Awareness, Operations & Technician hosted by the Boston Fire Department.
 He was an instructor in Boston’s MIRT sponsored Train-the-Trainer Marine Fire Fighting program.
 He was a contributor to the 2001 revision of NFPA 1405, USCG Incident Management Guidebook and IFSTA’s Marine Fire Fighting for Land Based Firefighters manual.
 He has presented the Marine Fire Fighting Training Program at the National Fire Academy.
 Al is co-author of Rapid Intervention in the Marine Environment that appeared in the July 2001 issue of Fire Engineering.

 Battalion Chief Gresch is a recently retired from the Chester City PA Fire Department as Batllion Chief.
 He is a 37-year veteran of the career fire service.
 He serves as Assistant Chief of the DE/NJ/PA Maritime Incident Response Team